Antibiotic or retinoid creams, gels and lotions, plus antibiotic capsules to treat acne available to buy online from Dr Fox.

-Epiduo is a gel containing the retinoid adapalene combined with an astringent (peeling agent) benzoyl peroxide, 2.5%.
-It is applied once daily.
-See the manufacturer's 'patient information leaflet' of Epiduo Gel for details, including how to use, side effects and cautions.
+Duac is a gel which contains the antibiotic clindamycin combined with peeling agent benzoyl peroxide.
+See the manufacturer's 'patient information leaflet' for details, including how to use, side effects, and cautions.

-Lymecycline 408mg is a capsule containing the antibiotic lymecycline of the tetracycline type.
+Lymecycline 408mg capsules contain a tetracycline-type antibiotic which also has anti-inflammatory effects.
 The dose used to treat acne is usually one capsule daily.
 Lymecycline should not normally be taken continuously for more than 3 months because this increases the chances of antibiotic resistance.

-NOT to be taken whilst using Zineryt or Duac (topical antibiotics).
+Lymecycline should NOT be taken whilst using Zineryt or Duac (topical antibiotics).